nunofachada/cf4ocl/docs/userguide.md

-The C Framework for OpenCL, cf4ocl, is a cross-platform pure C99 object-oriented framework for developing and benchmarking OpenCL projects in C and C++.
+The C Framework for OpenCL, cf4ocl, is a cross-platform pure C99 object-oriented framework for developing and benchmarking OpenCL projects in C/C++.
 It aims to:

-* Promote the rapid development of OpenCL programs in C and C++.
+* Promote the rapid development of OpenCL programs in C/C++.
 * Assist in the benchmarking of OpenCL events, such as kernel execution and data transfers.
 * Simplify the analysis of the OpenCL environment and of kernel